denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ---
-title: "Plain Text: The Poetics of Human-computer Interaction (Book Proposal)"
+title: "Plain Text: Poetics of Human-computer Interaction (Book Proposal)"
 author: Dennis Tenen

 ---

+\newpage

+*Plain Text* occupies the space between literary theory and the digital humanities, challenging received notions of digital being through the media history of a singular file format (```.txt```).

 # Theme and Argument

 Plain text is a file format and a frame of mind.
 A fundamental concept in the